slyval/guidelines/SAP Commerce/Commerce Conventions.md

 The defacto standard CI tool for our projects is Jenkins.
 For all projects, with the exception of cloud implementations - at the moment, all project must have a CI environment setup to manage builds and deployments.
 A guide for this will also be prepared to provide directed guidance.

 - Local Development Environment
 	- Database - Where relevant, the database system that is used in the customer's runtime should be used to avoid surprises.
-When it'
+When it's not possible, it is advisable to use an external database
 - A development configuration must be used that will generate the **config** folder
 - When doing a B2C or B2B solution with a webshop or storefront:
 	- The initial generation of the projects artifacts must be done through the corresponding recipe or must be manually generated using the ***modulegen*** ant task